codestar12/football_analysis/README.md

-## This github is supporting season 1 of Fixin' Sports on realignment and fairness
+## This github is supports season 1 of Fixin' Sports on college football confrence realignment and fairness